-Besides, on the right-hand side of the resulting equation the exponents of $a j+b$ are positive integers, allowing us to apply the Faulhaber's formula mentioned in the introduction.
-By doing so we end up with a very convoluted power series that can be turned into integrals by means of equations (\ref{eq:k_div_n_series1}) and (\ref{eq:k_div_n_series2}), which in turn were derived using Lagrange's identities.
-That about sums up the logic.
+Besides, on the right-hand side of the resulting equation, the exponents of $a j+b$ are positive integers, allowing to apply the Faulhaber formulae from the introduction.
+This results in a very convoluted power series that can be turned into integrals by means of equations \eqrefe{k_div_n_series1} and \eqrefe{k_div_n_series2}, which in turn were derived using Lagrange's identities.
+That is a high-level summary of the logic.